AOL: Account cancellation

 Many customers complained that AOL personnel ignored their demands to cancel service and stop billing.
 In response to approximately 300 consumer complaints, the New York Attorney General's office began an inquiry of AOL's customer service policies.
 The investigation revealed that the company had an elaborate scheme for rewarding employees who purported to retain or "save" subscribers who had called to cancel their Internet service.
 In many instances, such retention was done against subscribers' wishes, or without their consent.
 Under the scheme, customer service personnel received bonuses worth tens of thousands of dollars if they could successfully dissuade or "save" half of the people who called to cancel service.
 For several years, AOL had instituted minimum retention or "save" percentages, which consumer representatives were expected to meet.
 These bonuses, and the minimum "save" rates accompanying them, had the effect of employees not honoring cancellations, or otherwise making cancellation unduly difficult for consumers.

 On August 24, 2005, America Online agreed to pay $1.25 million to the state of New York and reformed its customer service procedures.
 Under the agreement, AOL would no longer require its customer service representatives to meet a minimum quota for customer retention in order to receive a bonus.
 However the agreement only covered people in the state of New York.

 On June 13, 2006, Vincent Ferrari documented his account cancellation phone call in a blog post, stating he had switched to broadband years earlier.
 In the recorded phone call, the AOL representative refused to cancel the account unless the 30-year-old Ferrari explained why AOL hours were still being recorded on it.
 Ferrari insisted that AOL software was not even installed on the computer.
 When Ferrari demanded that the account be canceled regardless, the AOL representative asked to speak with Ferrari's father, for whom the account had been set up.
 The conversation was aired on CNBC.
 When CNBC reporters tried to have an account on AOL cancelled, they were hung up on immediately and it ultimately took more than 45 minutes to cancel the account.

-On July 19, 2006, AOL's entire retention manual was released on the Internet.
+In July 2006, AOL's entire retention manual was released on the Internet.
 On August 3, 2006, Time Warner announced that the company would be dissolving AOL's retention centers due to its profits hinging on $1 billion in cost cuts.
 The company estimated that it would lose more than six million subscribers over the following year.